 Stockdale survived by accepting his current situation, making plans to survive it, AND keeping faith that one day, he would make it out.
 The paradoxical thinking here is to balance the reality of difficult situations with optimism.

-Whereas none is torturing us at this moment, it can feel that way.
+Whereas no one is torturing us at this moment, it can feel that way.
 The early days of sobriety can be full of mental anguish and nobody knows for certain when that part ends.

 We can ballpark it for you, but let’s remember the Stockdale Paradox for a minute.